U.S. Department of Education, Office of Inspector General

 4. Examining records and other information, such as policies and procedures, invoices, contracts, grant agreements, and grant expenditure documentation.

 a.
-Bachelor's or Master's Degree in a field related to accounting, business, finance, or public administration; or
+Bachelor's or Master's Degree in a field related to accounting, business, finance, or public

 b.
 A combination of college education and experience in performance auditing.